-Not long ago, no one outside of Belize had heard much about Caye Caulker, but this tiny island is becoming more popular all the time.
-Still, it’s mostly under the radar and that means you can get affordable accommodations on this island and get the getaway that you crave.
+Not long ago, no one outside of Belize had heard much about Caye Caulker, but this tiny island is constantly becoming more popular.
+Still, it’s mostly under the radar, meaning you can get affordable accommodations on this island and get the getaway you crave.

 Caye Caulker is only about five miles long and one mile wide, and it’s accessible from mainland Belize by high-speed water taxi or small plane.
-About 2,000 people live on the island, and about fifty hotels have popped up all over it in recent years.
+About 2,000 people live on the island, and about 50 hotels have popped up in recent years.

 This island is in the middle of the world’s second-largest barrier reef and the undersea life is plentiful and diverse.
 Most Caye Caulker excursions involve swimming with sting rays or even sharks and provide snorkel equipment so you can check out the world below the waterline.
 This Hol Chan Full-Day Bucket List Snorkeling and Marine Life Tour is a fun and eco-friendly way to do it all.

-You’ll be impressed by all the cheap hotel options on this island, too.
-You might consider Seaside Villas, which offers beachfront villas with kitchens, or Barefoot Caye Caulker Hotel, not far from the water, for two well-rated options to get you started on your daydreaming.
+You’ll also be impressed by all the cheap hotel options on this island.
+You might consider Seaside Villas, which offers beachfront villas with kitchens, or Barefoot Caye Caulker Hotel, not far from the water, for two well-rated options to start daydreaming.